tmtk75/Dockerfiles/td-agent/README.md

 }
 ```

-You see 404 because missing data.
+You see 404 because of no data.

-In the td_send, run next.
+In the td_send, run next to give data.
 ```
 $ echo '{"name":"game"}' | fluent-cat es.test
 $ echo '{"name":"animal"}' | fluent-cat es.test